-Tenors - sing a harmony part that is above the lead part, similar to a descant part.
-This part has great high notes that adds a special ping to the chord.
+Tenors - sing a harmony part that is above the leads, similar to a descant part.
+They sing higher notes that add a special brightness to the music.

-Basses - sing a harmony part that is the lowest part in the chord.
-Often this part drives the rhythm of the song, and may get to sing passages of melody when it falls into the lower range.
+Basses - sing the lowest harmony part and often drive the rhythm of the song.
+They also sing melody when it falls into the lower range.
 If you've ever tried to sing with a choir and been told your voice isn't high enough, this is probably the part for you!

 Baritones - sing a harmony part in a similar range to the leads.
-We often find baritone singers have sung Alto in other choirs.
-This part adds character to the chord and has fun swipes.
+We often find baritones have sung alto in other choirs.

 No!
-Many members join not knowing how to read music and pick up what they need along the way.
-You will be given audio tracks of your part so that you can learn and practise at home.
-You will also receive the printed music - even if you do not read music you can learn a lot from watching where the notes on the page go up and down.
+Many members can't read music.
+You will be given access to audio tracks of your part so you can learn and practise at home.
+You'll have access to sheet music too, but even if you don't read music you can learn a lot from watching where the notes on the page go up and down.

-No. Vocal tuition forms part of each chorus rehearsal, and there are opportunities for individual tuition also.
+No. Vocal tuition is part of each rehearsal, and there are opportunities for individual tuition as well.

-We have an audition process in which we help you to discover what part may be right for you.
+We do have an audition process of around 8 weeks, which gives you time to decide if you want to join us, and to see whether our kind of singing is right for you.
 Don't be put off by this -- we are a very encouraging group!
-And everyone in the chorus has been through this process herself and knows what it is like.
+And everyone in the chorus has been through this process herself and knows what it's like.